Skip to main content

 7. Make sure your software and networks are secure.
 In order to avoid computer system outages, be sure that all software that your business uses, including your website and payment systems, as well as any other software you use for accounting, payroll, and human resources, is up-to-date and secure.
 Complete any software updates available, and when your devices or software are no longer supported, replace them with a more current version.
 Additionally, if you don’t already use a VPN (virtual private network), it’s time to start.
 VPNs allow devices to connect to secure networks, without putting those networks, or other devices on those networks at risk from cyberattacks.
 There are also many other things you can do to protect your business from cybersecurity risks.
 Check out our post, “Top 5 Ways to Protect Your Business from Cybersecurity Threats” for more tips.

 8. Partner with other small businesses.
 Being part of your local business community is a great way to spread the word about your business.
 Speak to the businesses near you and ask if they would like to share flyers or business cards to display at each other’s locations.
-You may also consider sharing ad space, offering special discounts for customers who shop at both locations,, or cross-promoting each other’s events on social media, as additional ways to boost your holiday sales.
+You may also consider sharing ad space, offering special discounts for customers who shop at both locations, or cross-promoting each other’s events on social media, as additional ways to boost your holiday sales.
+Learn more about how to build business partnerships.

 9. Streamline your accounting with Cash Management.
 Saving time on accounting during the holidays is essential to running a smooth operation during this busy time of year.
 And the more organized and efficient your record-keeping system is, the easier it will be to complete your quarterly and annual tax returns.
 Utilizing Cash Management Services through your bank, including Merchant Services to easily accept card payments, Remote Deposit Capture to save trips to the branch, and Zero Balance Accounts to keep your expense categories organized can help do just that.